Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this  is a script that serve to create an alias
+ a script to hello the linux user